Adbauer89/ais_project/README.md

 This repository includes TypeDoc generated documentation for the traffic monitoring backend, REST layer, and Browser-displayed map.
 The repository also includes code level documentation for critical methods and components for each of the previously mentioned layers.

+The following documentation is best view in a web browser:
 - `docs/client/index.html`
 - `docs/server/index.html`